Activity-aware Human Mobility Prediction with Hierarchical Graph Attention Recurrent Network: Introduction

-Traditional approaches to human mobility analysis typically used Markov Chains (\textsc{Mc}) \cite{gambs2012next,rendle2010factorizing,mo2021individual} to model transition patterns over location sequences.
-Later, recurrent neural networks (\textsc{Rnn}) \cite{hochreiter1997long} demonstrated better predictive power than \textsc{Mc}-based methods, including pioneering works that employed recurrent structures to model temporal periodicity \cite{feng2018deepmove} and spatial regularity \cite{yang2020location}.
-Some other \textsc{Rnn}-based methods incorporate spatial and temporal contexts \cite{liu2016predicting,sun2020go} into the \textsc{Rnn} update process to boost model performances.
-In addition, due to the great success of the \textsc{Transformer} architecture \cite{vaswani2017attention}, the attention mechanism has also been adopted to better model sequences and obtain good prediction results \cite{luo2021stan,guo2020attentional}.
-In recent years, graph-based approaches leveraged graph representation learning \cite{yang2019revisiting,chang2020learning} and graph neural networks (\textsc{Gnn}s) \cite{kipf2016semi} to model user preferences \cite{lim2020stp} and spatial-temporal relationships \cite{dang2022predicting, luo2021stan} between locations, obtaining rich representations \cite{wang2021spatio,rao2022graph} to improve the performance of next location prediction.
-While most studies focus on predicting human mobility based on individual location sequences, neglecting the inherent travel behavior structure and associated activity data, and downplaying the integral interplay between activity participation and location visitation behaviors.
-Classic travel behavior theories suggest that an individual's location visits are influenced by their daily activity patterns \cite{castiglione2015activity}.
-Given the greater accessibility of human activity data and the fewer activity categories compared to location options, incorporating these activity dynamics into human mobility modeling offers a behaviorally insightful and computationally effective approach.
+While traditional approaches to human mobility analysis typically used Markov Chains (\textsc{Mc}) \cite{gambs2012next,rendle2010factorizing,mo2021individual} to model transition patterns over location sequences, recurrent neural networks (\textsc{Rnn}) \cite{hochreiter1997long} demonstrated superior predictive performance, including pioneering works that employed recurrent structures to model temporal periodicity \cite{feng2018deepmove} and spatial regularity \cite{yang2020location}.
+Due to the great success of the \textsc{Transformer} architecture \cite{vaswani2017attention}, the attention mechanism has also been adopted to model sequences and obtain competitive prediction results \cite{luo2021stan,guo2020attentional}.
+In recent years, graph-based approaches leveraged graph representation learning \cite{yang2019revisiting,chang2020learning} and graph neural networks (\textsc{Gnn}s) \cite{kipf2016semi} to model user preferences \cite{lim2020stp} and spatial-temporal relationships \cite{dang2022predicting} between locations, obtaining rich representations \cite{wang2021spatio,rao2022graph} to improve the performance of next location prediction.
+However, most existing studies focus on predicting human mobility based on individual location sequences, overlooking the integral interplay between activity participation and location visitation behaviors.
+Classic travel behavior theories suggest that an individual's travel decisions are determined by the need to participate in activities taking place at different locations and scheduled at different time of day \cite{castiglione2015activity}.
+Given that human activity data is becoming increasingly accessible and most location visits can be characterized by only a small number of activity categories, incorporating these activity dynamics into human mobility modeling offers a behaviorally insightful and computationally efficient approach.